MAML is a Noisy Contrastive Learner in Classification: Why MAML is Implicitly a Noisy Supervised Contrastive Algorithm?

+\textbf{Reformulating the outer loop loss for the encoder as a noisy SCL loss.} We can observe from Eq.~\eqref{eq:outer_loop_update_encoder} that the actual loss for the encoder (evaluated on a single query data $(q,u)\sim Q$) is as the following. \begin{small}

+\end{small} For SOMAML, the range of ``stop gradient'' in the second term is different: \begin{small}

+\end{small} With these two reformulations, we observe the essential difference between FOMAML and SOMAML is the range of stop gradient.
+We provide detailed discussion and instinctive illustration in Appendix~\ref{sec:discussion_linear_fomaml_somaml} on how this explains the phenomenon that SOMAML often leads to faster convergence.
+To better deliberate the effect of each term in the reformulated outer loop loss, we define the first term in Eq.~\eqref{eq:contrastive_fomaml} or Eq.~\eqref{eq:contrastive_somaml} as \textit{interference term}, the second term as \textit{noisy contrastive term}, and the coefficients $-\sum_{j=1}^{N_{way}} \q_j \s_j + \s_u + \q_t - \1_\mathrm{t=u}$ as \textit{contrastive coefficients}.

-Now let us inspect the first term in Eq.~\ref{eq:Outer_CrossEntropy_Encoder}.
-In the case of $j=u$, the softmax-cross entropy loss implicitly forces the model to maximize $(1-g_{q,u,\mathbf{w^1}})\phi(q)^{\top}\mathbf{w^0_u}$.
-This can be problematic because (1) at the beginning of training, $\mathbf{w^0}$ is assigned with random values and (2) $\mathbf{w^0}$ is imprinted with query features of previous tasks as shown in Section~\ref{subsec: outer loop of linear layer}.
-Consequently, when one-step inner-loop update is considered, $\phi(q)$ is pushed in the direction of previous query features or towards a random direction, introducing a \textit{cross-task interference} or an \textit{initialization interference} that slow down the training of the encoder.
-Noting that the cross-task interference also occurs at the testing period.
+\textbf{Understanding the interference term.} In the case of $j=u$, the outer loop loss forces the model to minimize $(\q_j-\1)\mathbf{w_j}^{0\top}\phi(q)$.
+This can be problematic because (a) at the beginning of training, $\mathbf{w}^0$ is assigned with random values and (b) $\mathbf{w}^0$ is added with query features of previous tasks as shown in Eq.~\eqref{eq:outer_loop_update_linear}.
+Consequently, $\phi(q)$ is pushed to a direction composed of previous query features or to a random direction, introducing an unnecessary \textit{cross-task interference} or an \textit{initialization interference} that slows down the training of the encoder.
+Noting that the cross-task interference also occurs at the testing period, since, at testing stage, $\mathbf{w}^0$ is already added with query features of training tasks, which can be an interference to testing tasks.

-Intuitively, we can remove the interference by simply setting the $\mathbf{w^0}$ to be zero after the outer loop update, as shown in Algorithm~\ref{alg:zero per outer loop}.
-Then $\mathbf{w^1_k}$ in Eq.~\ref{eq:Inner_CrossEntropy_FC} becomes $\eta\mathop{\mathbf{E}}_{(s,t)\sim S}(1_{k=t}-g_{s,k,\mathbf{w^0}})\phi(s)$, meaning that $\mathbf{w^1_k}$ is exactly the weighted sum of the support features.
-This draw a close relationship with the metric-based few-shot learning where the prototypes are now imprinted in $\mathbf{w^0}$.
-Our experiments (provided in the next section) agree with this intuition and show that the zero-initialization of $\mathbf{w^0}$, reducing the initial norm of $\mathbf{w^0}$, or even zeroing $\mathbf{w^0}$ per iteration can speed up the learning profile.
-This is applicable to both SOMAML and FOMAML.
+\textbf{Understanding the noisy contrastive term.} When the query and support data have the same label (i.e., $u=t$), e.g., class $1$, the contrastive coefficients becomes $-\sum_{j=2}^{N_{way}} \q_j \s_j - \q_1 \s_1 + \s_1 + \q_1 - \1$, which is $-\sum_{j=2}^{N_{way}}\q_j \s_j - (1-\q_1)(1-\s_1) < 0$.
+This indicates the encoder would be updated to maximize the inner product between $\phi(q)$ and the support features of the same class.
+However, when the query and support data are in different classes, the sign of the contrastive coefficient can sometimes be negative.
+The outer loop loss thus cannot well contrast the query features against the support features of different classes, making this loss term not an ordinary SCL loss.